-5) Wholesale Dealers
+5) Wholesale Gem Shows are for Dealers

 Most shows have a wholesale section, and some shows are wholesale only.
-For these, you’ll need a resale license to purchase anything.
+For these, you'll need a resale license to purchase anything.
 If you accidentally wander into the wholesale section, just ask for directions out.
-For those starting in the gem and mineral trade, this area might have just the prices you’re looking for!
+However, for those starting in the gem and mineral trade, this area might have just the prices you're looking for!